tewhey-lab/ENCODE_FADS_MPRA/README.md

 ### Identify barcode-oligo pairs

-Required ~30 GB of memory.
+Requires ~30 GB of memory.
 This can be decreased by changing run.VectorReconstruction_MPRA.sh

 ```
 mkdir oligo_tag